avaisan/parkrun-statistics/cdk/README.md

 - Route53 hosted zone management
 - ACM creation and management
 - S3 bucket for frontend code
+- Lambda function and API gateway setup
+- CloudWatch monitoring

 ### Environments
 Environments are managed via context.
 If another environment is desireable, just add or modify an account in `cdk.json` and run command e.g. `cdk deploy --all -c environment=prod` to deploy prod.

-For different configurations to e.g. DB cluster per env, more configs would need to be added to `cdk.json` and `config.ts`.
+For different configurations to e.g. different AWS account per env, modify `cdk.json`.

-For now, GitHub actions are defined to deploy 'prod' environment with default settings.
+GitHub actions are defined to deploy 'dev' environment with default settings.
+Deploying to 'prod' is done by triggering the workflows manually.
 If this is deployed locally and no environment variable is set, it deploys 'dev'.
 Currently the only difference with these two is that resource names are different.

 ## Prerequisites